Burlington police say neighbor killed Rita Curran

-Burlington police said Tuesday that a man who lived two floors above Rita Curran in the same Brookes Avenue apartment building killed the 24-year-old teacher more than 50 years ago.
+A man who lived two floors above Rita Curran in the same Brookes Avenue apartment building killed the 24-year-old teacher more than 50 years ago, Burlington police announced Tuesday.

 Sophisticated DNA technology in labs from New York to Florida ultimately led detectives to William DeRoos, who police say left a cigarette butt at the scene of Curran’s murder on July 19, 1971.
 That piece of evidence was later analyzed by a genetic genealogist who matched DNA from descendants of DeRoos, who died in 1986 in San Francisco at age 46 of a drug overdose.